nasa/openmct/docs/src/guide/index.md

 * `key`: A machine-readable identifier for this action.
 * `name`: A human-readable name for this action (e.g. to show in a menu)
 * `description`: A human-readable summary of the behavior of this action.
-* `glyph`: A single character which will be rendered in Open MCT Web's custom font set as an icon for this action.
+* `glyph`: A single character which will be rendered in Open MCT's custom font set as an icon for this action.

 ## Capabilities Category